NexSpeak

 How NexSpeak teaches you English for living in the UK

 NexSpeak is built from scratch for Spanish speakers in the UK.
-Every story is set in real British life: Carlos cooking in a Birmingham restaurant, Rosa doing a shift at the NHS, Andrés talking to his landlord about the tenancy agreement.
+Every English story is set in real British life: Carlos cooking in a Birmingham restaurant, Rosa doing a shift at the NHS, Andrés talking to his landlord about the tenancy agreement.

 Native British English